Instructions and Rules in Porkkala

 - boating, going ashore to islands, walking and skiing on the islands according to everyman's rights.
 However, there are some exceptions:

-angling and ice angling are everyman's rights, but anglers aged 18-64 have to pay a fisheries management fee (www.eräluvat.fi).
+- angling and ice angling are everyman's rights, but anglers aged 18-64 have to pay a fisheries management fee (eraluvat.fi).
 The fisheries management fee entitles an angler to use a single rod and lure.
 In other cases, fishing requires a permit from the owner of the water area in question.

-lighting campfires if the forest fire warning is in effect.
-This prohibition applies also to marked campfire sites.
-View the forest fire warnings that are currently in effect (www.ilmatieteenlaitos.fi).
-This prohibition does not usually apply to cooking shelters or other fireplaces with a flue.
+- Please note that lighting campfires is also forbidden at campfire sites if the forest fire warning or the grass fire warning is in effect.
+Check the current warnings (en.ilmatieteenlaitos.fi).
+This prohibition does not apply to cooking shelters or other fireplaces with a shelter and a flue.